 The Notes and Bibliography style is the original and more commonly used form of Chicago.
 It is a popular citation style in several disciplines in the humanities, usually history (including art history) and music.
 Its defining features include:

-The following tabs on this page contain examples, templates, and brief explanations of the proper use of the Notes and Bibliography style.
-More detailed information can be found:
+The tabs above contain examples, templates, and brief explanations of the proper use of the Notes and Bibliography style for different source types.
+More information can be found:

 Full Note: